Great-Sun-Group/vimbiso-chatserver/docs/first_deployment.md

 module "route53_cert" {
   # ...
-  create_dns_records = false  # Will be changed to true after NS records are configured }
+  create_dns_records = false  # Will be changed to true after NS records are configured use_existing_cert = false   # Will be changed to true after certificate is validated }

 module "route53_dns" {